 Jump to a specific topic:

-Every time Brightspark invests in a new portfolio company, we create a Special Purpose Vehicle Limited Partnership Fund.
-Accredited investors in our network can invest in the fund, which in turn invests in a target company.
+Every time Brightspark invests in a new company, we create a new Special Purpose Vehicle (SPV) Limited Partnership Fund that is open to accredited investors.

-Fund: The fund invests capital in a portfolio company.
+SPV Fund: The fund, structured as a Special Purpose Vehicle, invests capital in a portfolio company.
 In return, it owns securities (usually preferred shares) of the company.
 Every fund has a unique name corresponding to the name of the target company.

 Company: The company in which the Brightspark fund will invest the capital.
-How Brightspark chooses target companies.
+See examples of past investments

 Units in the Fund: Every dollar you invest gives you one unit of the fund, and your number of units determines the percentage of your ownership of the fund.